zeronx798/LivePlayer.js/CONTRIBUTING.md

 - Expected behavior vs. actual behavior.
 - Your operating system and LivePlayer.js version.

-We will review the issue and sync it with our internal tracking system.
+We will review the issue soon.

 ### Submitting Pull Requests (PRs)